Bulgaria ex-PM Borissov remains in custody after EU probes | Politics

 Bulgarian ex-Prime Minister Boyko Borissov remained in custody on Friday following corruption investigations by European Union prosecutors as his supporters took to the streets to protest his detention.

-Borissov, 62, was taken into custody along with former Finance Minister Vladislav Goranov, and Borissov's media adviser, Sevdalina Arnaudova.

 Authorities haven't provided details on any possible accusations against them.
-But local media reported that the cases centered on the misuse of EU funds.
+But local media reported that the cases centred on the misuse of EU funds.

 Borissov is a founding member of the center-right GERB party, which is now in opposition.